Will home insurance cover firework-related damage and injuries?

 On the other hand, examples of damages that your homeowners insurance might not cover – even if fireworks are legal in your state – include:

-• You injure yourself while lighting a firework.
+- You injure yourself while lighting a firework.
 You won’t be covered under your home insurance because you can't file a liability claim against your own policy.
-Your health insurance would have to kick in.
+Your health insurance will cover you.

-How much will a home insurance claim increase my premium costs?
+How much will a home insurance claim increase my premiums?

 How much will it cost you in the long run to file a homeowners claim?
 Here are the average premium increases after filing one claim and two claims:

-As you can see, multiple claims tend to push your home insurance rates higher.
+As you can see, multiple claims will push your home insurance rates higher.
 In addition, filing one or more claims related to fires results in the greatest increase in premium costs.

 These are all national averages.
 Your specific region may pay higher or lower rates depending on the claims in your region.